Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

     - R3: See your pet progress toward the next level with a progress bar
     - R4: See your progress towards completion of specific tasks in the Progress page

 ### Milestone Demo 3 [Pet Interaction & Visually Representing Progression]

 - F12: Make the pet reactive; its mood will visually change
     - R1: User’s progress and task completion will result in virtual pet mood changes.
     - R2: User's virtual pets will be animated.

-- F13: Create the inventory page
-    - R1: User can view the inventory earned from completing tasks!
-    - R2: User can remove candy and place it on their pet (feed it), influencing their pet’s progress
-    - R3: Inventory includes different sizes of candies and a rare candy

 - F18: Create task reminders/notifications
     - R1: Users receive pop-up notifications when a task’s deadline is near